ajosephides/i.i.a.s/README.md

 * **React** - project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br>
 * **CI/CD** - Travis integrated with Firebase<br>
 * **Testing** - unit tests in [Jest](https://jestjs.io/)/[Enzyme](https://airbnb.io/enzyme/) and feature tests in [Puppeteer](https://github.com/GoogleChrome/puppeteer)
+* **API Proxy** - a lightweight Sinatra Ruby server was also incorporated into the product that proxies our API requests.

 -----------------------
 ## Learnings